 Meet the Expert

 Wash Your Face Frequently and Regularly

 If you have an oily t-zone—or any skin type for that matter—make sure that cleansing is part of your daily routine.
 "Wash your face regularly, at least two times per day," says Frank.
 This will help keep excess oil from building up on your skin, as well as remove impurities that build up throughout the day.
 Try using Neutrogena's Oil-Free Acne Wash ($10) to start your morning and evening skincare routines.

 Use the Right Cleanser

 If you're dealing with excess oil, you'll need to use a cleanser that's meant specifically for oily skin in that area.
 While an oil-free cleanser is a good option, Frank recommends using a "foam or gel cleanser and avoiding cream cleansers," like Caudalíe's Instant Foaming Cleanser ($28).
-These cleanser types are generally meant to provide a deeper clean, whereas cream cleanser tends to be a bit more hydrating, which won't be helpful for your already oily t-zone.
 To take your cleansing routine up a notch, Frank suggests using FOREO's LUNA 3 for Combination Skin ($199).
 This duo will give your t-zone the powerhouse cleansing it needs!

 Try a Powder Sunscreen